GlitchyZorua/RetroJBOT-Archive/README.md

-THIS IS ARCHIVED.
+# THIS IS ARCHIVED.
 WE MOVED TO https://github.com/Jacobw0/RetroJBOT-TS
+# YOU CAN SELF-HOST IT, BUT THERE ARE MANY SECURITY VULNERABILITIES WITH IT.